 3. Consider All Options – Like Drainage Systems

-And finally, when you look at the roof itself, then be ready to spot an easy problem to solve.
+And finally, when you look at the roof itself, be ready to spot an easy problem to solve.

-Or if you look at the roof, maybe a loose tile or ridge tile with missing mortar in the joints.
+Or, if you look at the roof, maybe a loose tile or ridge tile with missing mortar in the joints.

-Oh so often it’s right in front of your eyes, although if not, then begin identifying where the water will be tracking from
+Oh, so often it’s right in front of your eyes, although if not, then begin identifying where the water will be tracking from

 Getting to the Bottom of Roof Leaks, Quickly

-Therefore, as you look to quickly and effectively diagnose what’s causing a roof leak or stain, then these three angles will help you begin to focus on these.
+Therefore, as you look to quickly and effectively diagnose what’s causing a roof leak or stain, these three angles will help you begin to focus on these.

-Start by seeing other dangers to first deal with, before ruling out if other non-roof problems are causing this like heating and cooling systems.
+Start by seeing other dangers to deal with first before ruling out if other non-roof problems are causing this, like heating and cooling systems.

-And then finally use some common sense are start seeing where the leak is on the roof and spotting whats’ wrong.
+And then finally, use some common sense are start seeing where the leak is on the roof and spotting what’s wrong.